Common Name: Clown Frog, Costa Rican Variable Harlequin Toad

 Size: 1.6 inches (41 mm) for males, 2.3 inches (60 mm) for females

-The Clown Frog or the Costa Rican Variable Harlequin Toad is a small toad from the family Bufonidae.
-It is from the genus Atelopus, known as the Harlequin Toads or Stubfoot Toad
+The Clown Frog or the Costa Rican Variable Harlequin Toad is a small toad from the family Bufonidae or the True Toad family.
+The family is found naturally throughout the world besides Australia and the Cane Toads (Rhinella marinus) have been found there.
+It is from the genus Atelopus, known as the Harlequin Toads / Frogs or Stubfoot Toad.

 The Clown Frog has bright colors, which is how they get their name, to warn predators that they are toxic.
+They are a diurnal species, active during the day, because no predators will try to eat them.
 They have no predators besides a species of fly that lay eggs on the frogs that burrow into the frog and eat it from the inside out.

-The Clown Frog and most other Harlequin Toads are endangered of becoming extinct.
-The two primary causes of the decline are climate change and the spread of Chytrid Fungus.
+The Clown Frog and most other Harlequin Toads are in extreme danger of becoming extinct.
+The primary cause of the decline is the spread of Chytrid Fungus, a deadly fungal pathogen.
+Conservationists have taken the species into captivity to save them.